PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 > As a character I want to be able to wear an amulet of the heavens so that I can strike down evil with holy power

-  - +1 to attack against neutral enemies
+  - +1 to attack against Neutral enemies
-  - +2 to attack against evil enemies
+  - +2 to attack against Evil enemies
   - double above bonuses if worn by a paladin

 ### Bonus Iteration - Battle Grid